CppHotReload/Lumberyard/README.md

 ```

 C++ Hot Reload will have the following statistics:
-**Reload time:  5.33316 seconds**
+- **Reload time:  5.33316 seconds**
-Setup time:   0.0139533 seconds
+- Setup time:   0.0139533 seconds
-Compile time: 3.79052 seconds
+- Compile time: 3.79052 seconds
-Link time:    1.52869 seconds
+- Link time:    1.52869 seconds

-**So kind of the half in reload time**, this can be even more improved creating a shared pch file for the engine and other strategies until 1-2 seconds of reload time.
+**So a big cut in reload time**, this can be even more improved creating a shared pch file for the engine and other strategies until 1-2 seconds of reload time.
 But that requires an additional effort from Ly developers to provide those types build configurations.
+My personal recommendation is that you make your components normally and keep up-to-date your PCH file and your components includes cleaned.